Vacation rentals in West Virginia

 Mystic Pond Cabin-Dark History!

 Tiny house/big personality!
 Stay on our 350 acre farm where Bigfoot sightings & dark history have occurred.
 Intriqued by the paranormal?
 We provide ghosthunting gear for your visit.
-Tiny Cabin is nestled under old trees in a mountain valley on a reclaimed coal mine site.
+Cozy private cabin is nestled under old trees in a mountain valley on a reclaimed coal mine site.
 30 minutes to New River Gorge National Park.
+20 minutes to WV Bigfoot museum.
 10 minutes to Summersville Lake.
 5 minutes to a Winery and Distillery.
 Walk our farm trails, relax & stargaze.

 Top guest favorite